Saga Records: Saga Classics

 In 1990 Sound-Products Holland B.V. licensed the tapes for transfer to CD and began to issue the discs in 1992, but ceased trading year later.
 The series was taken over by Emergo Classics until 1997, who released 46 CDs.
 Half of these titles originated in the 1970s, and another quarter from earlier Saga or Classics Club sessions.
 The balance were 1950s recordings from various sources, four of Russian origin.

 Catalogue numbers

+Working with other labels

+In 1968, Trend Records which was run by London record Dealer, Barry Class had had entered into an arrangement with Saga Records for the manufacture and distribution of its product.
+Class who managed The Foundations was said to have stated that he went to Saga as he had great faith in the budget market.